-Under current practice, when staff recommend to the Board developments for funding, they identify the developments with a proposed cost that is more than 25 percent higher than the model's predicted cost, and the Board can decide to grant a waiver allowing the higher cost.
-For the higher-cost projects that staff recommends for funding, staff needs to explain why the proposed costs are reasonable even though they are above the 25 percent threshold.
+Under current practice, when staff recommend to the Board developments for funding, they identify the developments with a proposed cost that is more than 25 percent higher than the model's predicted cost for new construction and 35 percent higher for rehabilitation, and the Board can decide to grant a waiver allowing the higher cost.
+For the higher-cost projects that staff recommends for funding, staff needs to explain why the proposed costs are reasonable even though they are above the 25 and 35 percent thresholds.
 There are a wide range of valid reasons why the costs could be reasonable.
 For example, a housing development and site may be critical to meet a local housing need, but the site requires an unusually large amount of environmental remediation.